 Visa Inc. is shaking things up.
-During the company’s second quarter earnings call the CEO Charlie Scharf told analysts about the company’s upcoming changes.
+During the company’s second-quarter earnings call the CEO Charlie Scharf told analysts about the company’s upcoming changes.

-To begin, Visa is lowering or eliminating several of its merchant acquirer fees for those whom generate less than $15,000 in gross annual Visa sales.
+To begin, Visa is lowering or eliminating several of its merchant acquirer fees for those who generate less than $15,000 in gross annual Visa sales.
 Also, the company will eliminate at least half of its operating rules.

-Additionally, Visa is pushing for industry collaboration in regard to security and the transition to the use of EMV (Europay, MasterCard and Visa).
-Over the next year the company will also likely begin tokenization services with its issuing, processing and acquiring partners.
+Additionally, Visa is pushing for industry collaboration in regard to security and the transition to the use of EMV (Europay, MasterCard, and Visa).
+Over the next year, the company will also likely begin tokenization services with its issuing, processing, and acquiring partners.

 The United States, having established economic sanctions against Russia, is forcing Visa to block transactions from two Russian banks.
 While those two banks only represent 1% of Visa’s volume in Russia, the company has 100 million cards in Russia.